Biden, other leaders to join emergency NATO summit as Russia hits Kyiv

-But the 30-member organization, formed to provide collective security against the Soviet Union, is also being tested more than ever as it charts a path forward while being pulled into a face-off with Russia.
+But the 30-member organization, formed to provide collective security against the Soviet Union, is also being tested more than ever as it charts a path forward while being pulled into a faceoff with Russia.

 NATO Secretary General Jens Stoltenberg said Thursday that Russia has “shattered” peace in Europe, and he called for an emergency summit to chart next steps.